 In general, two year technical programs and highschool Physics use Electron Flow.

 But three year technician and university engineering programs still use Conventional Current.
 Certain symbols (ex. diodes and transistors) and rules (ex.
-Right hand rules for electromagnets) were created using Conventional Current.
+Right-hand rules) were created using Conventional Current.
 Changing from Conventional Current to Electron Flow would cause a degree of confusion for old and new students and errors would occur, so Conventional Current was kept to ensure there was no confusion.

 Throughout this course, Conventional Current is used.
 Therefore always assume current flows out of the positive terminal of the source.